 Risk Management: The Division is exposed to various risks of loss related to torts; thefts of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The Division is generally self-insured.
-No material losses, including incurred but not reported losses, occurred in 2015.
+No material losses, including incurred but not reported losses, occurred in 2016.

-The City provides the choice of four separate health insurance plans to its employees.
-On April 1, 2014, the City became self-insured for three of the four health care plans offered while one health care plan continues to be provided to employees through commercial insurance.
+The City provided the choice of three separate health insurance plans to its employees until March 31, 2016.
+As of April 1, 2016, the City provided the choice of two separate health self-insurance plans to its employees.
 The Division is charged a monthly rate per employee by type of coverage.
 The City participates in the State of Ohio workers' compensation retrospective rating program.